M1XOSiY/M1XOSiY/README.md

 Hey!
 I'm Mookie/Madi (She/He/Them) and you'll usually find me around Hoyoverse fandom on PonyTown.

+I'm pretty shy when it comes to encounters and also awkward, so don't mind me repeating emojis because most of time I'm auto pilot...

 INFP-T * Genf/Panx * 18f

 **Please hmu if you know how to make a graphic like rentry examples** :pray: